Terminal Graph

 Terminal Graph persists data in two locations:

 • Global configuration~/.config/terminalgraph/.
-Holds app-level preferences, keybindings, and canvas state for freestanding (no-workspace) windows.
+Holds app-level preferences, keybindings, canvas state for freestanding (no-workspace) windows, global blueprints under blueprints/, and custom themes under themes/.

 • Per-workspace data{PROJECT_DIR}/.terminalgraph/ inside each project directory opened as a workspace.
-Holds canvas state, node layouts, notes, and editor buffers scoped to that workspace.
+Holds canvas state, node layouts, notes, editor buffers, workspace-scoped blueprints under blueprints/, and hook scripts under hooks/.

 Feedback